-For CPU32-based products, use the MOVEP (move peripheral data) instruction to move data to and from even addresses.
-Refer to the CPU32 reference manual for details.
+For CPU32-based products, connect the peripheral to DATA[15:8].
+Use the MOVEP (move peripheral data) instruction to move a word or long-word operand between a data register and alternate even bytes within the address space.
+Refer to the CPU32 Reference Manual (CPU32RM/AD) for details.